saikarthiknaladala/Drowsiness_Detection_Project/README.md

 Although fine-tuned ResNet50 improved validation accuracy on our dataset, our custom ConvNet still stands as the best performance model.

 We test the model on test data too.
-We used confusion matrix too, for evaluating the performance of a machine learning classification model.
+We used confusion matrix, for evaluating the performance of a machine learning classification model.
 We got an accuracy of 90.69 & 90.65 for CNN and ResNet50_fine_tuning.
 Both are almost equal.
 We used here ResNet50 Fine Tuning here.

 ## CNN: